-Stay tuned for information on the 2019 Benefit Dinner!
+Stay tuned for information on the 2020 New York Benefit Dinner!

-We would like to thank the following corporate sponsors for their generous support of the 2018 New York Benefit Dinner.
+We would like to thank the following corporate sponsors for their generous support of the 2019 New York Benefit Dinner:

-Each year, our network of over 12,000 middle and high school educators in the tri-state area reaches more than 870,000 students in over 2,000 schools.
-We provide educators with powerful curricula, innovative professional development, and follow-up support on a range of topics including racism, antisemitism, bullying, immigration, and identity.
-As students explore the complexities of history and current events, they reflect on the choices they confront in their own lives.
+Each year, our network of 15,000 middle and high school educators in the tri-state area reaches more than one million students in over 2,200 schools.
+We provide educators with powerful curricula, innovative professional development, and coaching on a range of topics including racism, antisemitism, bullying, immigration, and identity.
+As students explore difficult moments in history, literature, and current events, they reflect on the choices they confront in their own lives.

 For more information please contact Nikki Hertzberg at [email protected] or 646-998-5840 x233.